conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------

-Introducing a recipe for most users is the first step of becoming involved with the development of conda-forge.
+Introducing a recipe for most users is the first step of becoming involved with the development of ``conda-forge``.
 Especially for new maintainers it is crucial to be able to ask questions and receive helpful and constructive feedback.

 The staging team is responsible for:

- - reviewing and merging pull requests in conda-forge/staged-recipes
+ - reviewing and merging pull requests in ``conda-forge/staged-recipes``
- - answering questions and giving feedback regarding conda-forge requirements
+ - answering questions and giving feedback regarding ``conda-forge`` requirements
  - identifying common misconceptions and problems due to unclear documentation
  - help the documentation team maintain clear documentation that simplifies contributing packages
  - assist core in supporting feedstock maintainers when questions/issues arise during recipe maintenance